 With the Terzo Millennio, Lamborghini isn’t doing the conventional approach to make this electric supercar.
 They’re moving away from batteries and instead they’re exploring the feasibility of supercapacitors to equip the Terzo with.

 To accommodate this new way of energy storage, materials used in the Terzo Millennio would have to change, too.
-The carbon fibre used in the body of the car will be used as a storage system.
+The carbon fibre used in the body of the car will have to be used as a storage system.

 But, the coolest thing about this concept car is its “self-healing” powers.
 It continuously conducts health monitoring on its carbon fibre structure to detect cracks.
 If it does detect anything, it’ll start a self-repairing process via micro-channels filled with healing chemistries (don’t know what it is.
 Even they don’t what it is yet).

 The Terzo will be four-wheel drive and each wheel will get its own integrated electric motors (it’s the orange glowing electric motors).
 The cool thing about this is that by moving the motors into the wheels, designers and aerodynamicists can get a lot more creative.
+Also, it looks fantastic!

 Inside the car there will be a virtual cockpit.
 Its Piloted Driving simulation will let you to be taken around a track by a virtual expert before you take over to experience the car and track while following the virtual ghost car.